vpro/jsr107-magnolia/README.md

 }
 ```

-In the magnolia cache configuration automaticly a cache 'CinemaUtil-sortedMovies' will appear.
+In thos case the magnolia cache configuration automaticly a cache 'CinemaUtil-sortedMovies' will appear.

 ##Installation

-Download the most recent jar from: https://oss.sonatype.org/content/repositories/snapshots/nl/vpro/jsr107-magnolia
+Download the most recent jar from: https://oss.sonatype.org/content/repositories/snapshots/nl/vpro/jsr107-magnolia and install it like you'd normally would.

 Or you can add this to your pom.xml
 ```xml